Willow Biden joins long and varied line of White House pets

 While dogs have been more frequent residents, there have been plenty of cat people in the White House: The Clintons, the Carters and the Fords to name a few.

-It was India, however, who sparked protests in 2004 among nationalists in Kerala, India's southernmost state.
+It was the Bushes' cat India, however, who sparked protests in 2004 among nationalists in Kerala, India's southernmost state.
 They considered the name an insult.

 Lincoln and first lady Mary Todd also kept cats, Hager said.